Blogging: My Dirty Little Writer Secret

 Let me start out by saying, I blogged, but I didn't enjoy it.
 Okay, I enjoyed it a little, only because I love to tell a story.
 "What happened was..." comes out of my mouth at least once a week, often more.
 I'm a serial storyteller.
 I tell a story at least once a day, mostly to the kids.
 Sometimes I pick a new victim, it depends on how many days I've been holed up with my keyboard as my primary conversationalist.

-A couple of years ago, I wanted to test myself, my writer self.
+I decided to test myself, my writer self.
 Sure, I could write a book, get great reviews, and fans asking for the next in the series, but I was more than that.
 I hoped.
-The literary world isn't kind to authors who fans see as one dimensional.
-I love to tell a story, and authors are expected to blog, so I set out to blog.
+I love to tell a story, a blog is a type of story, and authors are expected to blog, so I would blog.

 All of this, to tell you my dirty little writer secret.
 I dislike blogging, intensely, except when I don't.
-I don't even like reading them, except for when I do.
-As a painter friend of mine once said, "I hate it, but I must do it.
+I don't even like reading them, except when I do.
+As a painter friend of mine once said, "I hate it.
+But, I must do it.
 I am compelled, except when I'm not."